-He serves as Vice Chair of his department, as well as Associate Dean for Academic Affairs in Mayo Graduate School where Mayo Clinic offers Ph.D. training for future scientists.
+He serves as Vice Chair of his department, as well as Associate Dean for Academic Affairs in Mayo Clinic Graduate School of Biomedical Sciences where Mayo Clinic offers Ph.D. training for future scientists.
 Educated at the University of Wisconsin-Madison and Caltech, Maher moved his research group to Mayo Clinic in 1995.
-He has been a strong advocate for student-centered Ph.D. training, and has been recognized by the Mayo Graduate School Dean's Recognition Award (2001) and was voted Mayo Graduate School teacher of the year three times.
+He has been a strong advocate for student-centered Ph.D. training, and has been recognized by the Mayo Clinic Graduate School of Biomedical Sciences Dean's Recognition Award (2001) and was voted Mayo Clinic Graduate School of Biomedical Sciences teacher of the year three times.

 Maher has been mentor to 19 Ph.D. students and dozens of undergraduates.
 Since 2004 he has served as Program Director for two nationally-competitive NIH grants supporting the research training of diverse post-baccalaureate, Ph.D. and M.D./Ph.D. students at Mayo Clinic.
-Maher has also led efforts to secure funding for summer undergraduate research fellowship training for diverse students at Mayo Clinic, and helped found the College of Medicine, Office for Diversity.
+Maher has also led efforts to secure funding for summer undergraduate research fellowship training for diverse students at Mayo Clinic, and helped found the Mayo Clinic College of Medicine and Science, Office for Diversity.

 Maher is excited by the mixture of cutting-edge research and relationship-building that characterizes academic training in basic science.
 Mayo Clinic has provided strong support in both areas.